Abstract Submission Guidelines

 Pre-recording Guidance

-There are tons of resources online for how to make videos.
+There are resources online for how to make videos.
 Here are a few starter links for creating videos:

 Basic do's and don'ts for shooting video with your phone: